You are now traveling through time and space. Ben:

 - The Avalon World Tour arc of Gargoyles is a result of the magical island Avalon sending Goliath and company not where they want to go, but where they need to be.
 They visit quite a few places before finally returning to New York.

-- The Smurfs had a time travel story arc where they lost the correct configuration for the crystal sculpture thingy and had to do this until they got back home.
+- The Smurfs had a time travel story arc where they lost the correct configuration for the crystal sculpture thingy and had to do this until they got back home, which unfortunately they never did.